 In South Carolina, barbecue is a pretty big deal.
-When you’re in South Carolina and you hear the word barbecue, that means you’re eating pulled pork or ribs cooked slow and low, smoky and slathered with your choice of four distinctive sauces.
-Another unique thing about this South Carolina staple is that often the most authentic and delicious barbecue can’t be found just around the corner.
+To locals, the word "barbecue" means pulled pork or ribs cooked slow and low, smoky and slathered with your choice of four distinctive sauces.
+Another unique thing about this South Carolina staple is that the most authentic and delicious barbecue can’t always be found just around the corner.

 One of these local legends is Scott’s Bar-B-Que in Hemingway, SC, located just a short trip from Myrtle Beach in the heart of South Carolina’s Pee Dee region.
 Customers start lining up before 10 a.m. to fill their bellies with Scott’s famous whole-hog pulled pork and the restaurant’s signature vinegar-based sauce.
-The sauce is the secret according to Sam Wilson, who has recently stepped in to help run the joint, established in 1972 by his brother-in-law, Roosevelt “Rosie” Scott, and Rosie’s wife, Ella Jane.
+The sauce is the secret, according to Sam Wilson.
+He helps run the joint, which was established in 1972 by his brother-in-law, Roosevelt “Rosie” Scott, and Rosie’s wife, Ella Jane.

-The meat was tender and smoky, perfectly seasoned, and, even though I’m typically more of a mustard-based girl myself, I have to admit the sauce was boss.
+The meat was tender and smoky, perfectly seasoned and, even though I’m typically more of a mustard-based girl myself, I have to admit the sauce was boss.
 Of course, I had to try some sides, too.
-I’m usually content just to top my pork with creamy coleslaw, but I decided to try the potato salad and some baked beans, too.
+I’m usually content just topping my pork with creamy coleslaw, but decided to try the potato salad and some baked beans, too.

 When I spoke with Rodney on a summer morning in his Charleston location, something about the restaurant caught my eye.
 He explained that in each Rodney Scott’s Whole Hog BBQ location, you’ll find a disco ball on the ceiling, reflecting Rodney’s love of '70s music and setting the tone for the kind of experience he wants people to have when they visit.

 He talked about how people are drawn to places like Hemingway because of the sense of community you’ll find there.
-It made me think how interesting it is that in any other place, barbecue is a word for a gathering, while here in South Carolina we distinguish the word as a distinctive culinary tradition.
+It made me think how interesting it is that in any other place, "barbecue" is another word for "gathering."
+Here in South Carolina, of course, it is our word for a distinctive culinary tradition.